U5 (Berlin U-Bahn): Commissioning

 Before commissioning, test runs were carried out on the 3 km stretch between Tierpark and Elsterwerdaer Platz stations.
 After its successful completion, the section between Tierpark station and Elsterwerdaer Platz station was opened on 30 June 1988.
 The opening ceremony took place at Elsterwerdaer Platz station with brass band music and speeches by leading party and state officials.
 Exactly one year later, on 30 June 1989, the rest of the extension to Hönow station was opened.
 This time the opening ceremony took place at Tierpark station with the politician Günter Schabowski, several government ministers, the first secretary of the central council of the FDJ Eberhard Aurich, the mayor Erhard Krack and other officials.

 U55 and final extension

 There had long been plans to extend the U5 westward since the 1970s.
 The short U55 line opened in August 2009, and ran from Berlin Hauptbahnhof via the Bundestag U-Bahn station to Brandenburger Tor station.
 The designation of the line as U55 indicates that it was ultimately intended to become part of the U5 line.

 Construction of the link between the two segments began in April 2010 and it opened on 4 December 2020.
 The link is 2.2 km long, and connects Brandenburger Tor to Alexanderplatz.
-Along its route it serves new U-bahn stations at Berliner Rathaus, Museumsinsel and Unter den Linden, with the latter providing an interchange with line U6.
+Along its route it serves new U-bahn stations at Berliner Rathaus, Museumsinsel and Unter den Linden, with the last providing an interchange with line U6.